 If a PHA does not plan to restore the damaged public housing property, the PHA must submit a SAC application to complete the removal and to ensure IMS/PIC records and HUD funding are accurate.
 PHAs have the option of submitting a SAC application for demolition under part 970, disposition under part 970, or de minimis demolition (if otherwise eligible).
 To evidence that rehabilitation is not cost-effective, in addition to a PNA or itemized list of work-items to meet the cost-test criteria of 24 CFR 970.15, HUD may require additional information such as an insurance adjuster’s claim documentation, especially when property has been severely damaged or partially demolished by a PHA to remove an exigent hazard).

-When structures (dwelling or non-dwelling buildings) on public housing property are destroyed (e.g. razed to the ground and destroyed to the extent that it meets the definition of demolition at 24 CFR 970.5) by a casualty loss or natural disaster, the PHA must submit an “after-the-fact” SAC application to ensure IMS/PIC records and HUD funding are accurate.
 This is required regardless of intent to reconstruct the property with replacement housing or permanently remove the property from its inventory.
-PHAs have the option of submitting a SAC application for demolition under part 970, disposition under part 970, or de minimis demolition (if applicable).
+PHAs have the option of submitting a SAC application for demolition and/or disposition under 24 CFR part 970, or de minimis demolition (if applicable).

 If residents face an imminent health/safety risk based on damage or destruction to their units due to a natural disaster or casualty loss, the PHA should take steps to protect the residents by immediately relocating them.
 Depending on the situation, the PHA may use one or more of the following to immediately relocate the residents: